authentication

 Example decryption

 Decrypting a file can be performed by providing a key, a source and a target file.
-For our examples, we'll use the cipher text file, cipher.txt
+For our examples, we'll use the cipher text file, cipher.txt we created above.

 Encryption result